This post is co-authored by Lourdes Peroni and Alexandra Timmer

 In an inadmissibility decision that might have gone unnoticed by many, the Court has recently ruled in an interesting case, Horie v UK.
 The case involves a “New Age Traveler” who complained of an impediment on her ability to pursue a nomadic way of life.
 The case’s issue was a rather technical legal one – the question was whether a quia timet order which prevented a group of travelers to occupy any land by the Forestry Commission in the Dorset-region was justified – but en passant the Court makes some potentially important remarks about what sort of lifestyle deserves recognition.
 The purpose of this post is to flag this case and briefly discuss the disquieting remarks the Court makes about what kind of cultural minority-groups deserve protection and which groups don’t.

 The applicant, Shanon Horie, was born in 1961 and has been living a nomadic life since 1982.
 She lives with her 3 children in a vehicle.
+Camping where ever is possible, using pocket knives and other basic tools to cook, repair and maintain her belongings.
 She is part of a group of “New Travellers” (also known as New Age Travelers).
 In 2007, Ms. Horie, together with other members of the group, established an unauthorized camp in Dorset on woodland known as Hethfelton Wood.
 This wood and thirteen others in the region were owned by the Secretary of State for the Environment, Food and Rural Affairs and managed by the Forestry Commission.
 The former sought an injunction to prevent the applicant and other travelers from entering or occupying any of those woodlands.
 The case reached the Supreme Court which confirmed the injunction granted by the Court of Appeal.

 Referring to the case of Chapman v UK, Horie argued before the ECtHR that Article 8 imposed on the State a positive obligation to facilitate the gypsy way of life and that the injunction requiring her removal of the camping site affected her ability to lead her private and family life in accordance with that tradition.
 After recalling that the Contracting States have a positive obligation to protect “the gypsy way of life” on the basis of Chapman, the Court states: